princeshahnawaz2012/CodeIgniter-Multilingual/README.md

 Explanations to use this CodeIgniter skeleton.

+### Define languages allowed

+In the hook there are two class variable "$languages" and "$current_language".
+The first one is an array whose elements are the languages allowed in your application.
+The second one is the default language of your application (if user language is not defined in "$language", this language will be the one displayed).

 ### Define routes

 Routes management is delegated to a language file.
 Like in i18n routines, urls are defined as a keyword.
 In this installation, the keyword, placed in an array of a language file (this array must be named $lang['route']) is an array where key is the uri and value the ruri, exactly like in route.php config file.
 Here's an example :